 The Journalist in Residence programs are sponsored by University Communications and campus partners, including the Robert M. La Follette School of Public Affairs, the Wisconsin School of Business and the School of Journalism and Mass Communication, with support from the Wisconsin Foundation and Alumni Association.

 The university offers residency programs in Science, Public Affairs, Business, Journalism Ethics and Wisconsin.
-Check back frequently for updates on future Journalist in Residence events.
+As part of the UW-Madison Spring Journalist in Residence Event Series: Facing the Future, we are welcoming the following journalists for virtual events:

 Journalist in Residence Public Events